Rentals

 Notes:

-No camp on 7/4.
 Campers need to bring a lunch, snack, bottle of water, and small backpack each day.
 Camp meets at the Cooper Mountain Nature Park.
 If this camp is full, we encourage you to join the waitlist.
 Camp handbook can be found at http://www.thprd.org/activities/nature/nature-camps.
 Cancellations made at least 14 days before the start date will be refunded.
 A $30 deposit is included in this camp payment.
-Deposits are non-refundable, transferrable only prior to 5pm, May 30, 2025.
+Deposits are non-refundable, transferable only prior to 5pm, May 30, 2025.
 All camp balances are due 14 days before the start of each camp by 5 pm.
 An individual’s space in camp will be forfeited automatically if the balance is not paid by the two-week prior deadline.

-NP17103A / Summer 2025
+NP17106 / Summer 2025

-Jun 30, 2025 - Jul 3, 2025
+Jul 21, 2025 - Jul 25, 2025

 OD